constellation-daq/Constellation/docs/application_development/tutorials/satellite_py.md

 All transition methods are wrapped into a `try:`/`except:` clause and thus prevent the satellite from crashing should any unexpected error arise.
 Instead, the transition (or run) will be aborted, and the satellite will enter the `ERROR` state.
-In this state, you can look at the satellite's status or its logs to find out the reason for the error.
+In this state, the satellite's status or its logs are a useful resource to find out the reason for the error.

-To allow the satellite to fail "gracefully", that is in a controlled fashion, you can provide a method `fail_gracefully` that handles e.g. the closure of any resources:
+To allow the satellite to fail "gracefully", that is in a controlled fashion, the class can provide a method `fail_gracefully` that handles e.g. the closure of any resources:

 ```python
     def fail_gracefully(self) -> str: